Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a lepton-jet: Analysis strategy

 \FloatBarrier

 A detailed study on the effect of these kinematic requirement on signal and background was performed and summarised in Table~\ref{tab:had-sigeff} for the signal points.

 While the requirements enforced decrease the signal significantly, the $m/$\pT~requirement essentially makes it a zero background search.
-The different impact of b-jet containment and $m/$\pT~requirement on different signals is due to how boosted the signal is.
-After all selections, about a thousand signal events remain for VLT mass of 1 TeV, and about ten for VLT mass of 3 TeV.
+It is interesting to note that the signal efficiency is better for intermediate VLT masses compared to higher VLT masses, even though for latter case the $m/$\pT~requirement is less inefficient, as the jets are more boosted.
+However, more boosted jets also mean the requirement of $\Delta \phi > 1.5$ between the lepton-jet and top-jet candidate is less efficient for higher VLT masses.
+After all selections, for an integrated luminosity of 300 fb$^{-1}$, 2380 signal events remain for VLT mass of 1 TeV, and 35 events for VLT mass of 3 TeV, while the less than 1 event for VLT mass of 5 TeV makes that signal inaccessible.
+A detailed sensitivity study is performed in Section~\ref{sec:sens}.

 \FloatBarrier